apache/hertzbeat/README.md

 ### Features

 * Combines **monitoring, alarm, and notification** features into one platform, and supports monitoring for web service, database, os, middleware, cloud-native, network and more.
-* Easy to use, agentless, offering full web-based operations for monitoring and alerting with just a click of a mouse, all at zero learning cost.
+* Easy to use and agentless, offering full web-based operations for monitoring and alerting with just a click of a mouse, all at zero learning cost.
 * Makes protocols such as `Http, Jmx, Ssh, Snmp, Jdbc` configurable, allowing you to collect any metrics by simply configuring the template `YML` file online.
 Imagine being able to quickly adapt to a new monitoring type like K8s or Docker simply by configuring online with HertzBeat.
 * High performance, supports horizontal expansion of multi-collector clusters, multi-isolated network monitoring and cloud-side collaboration.
 * Provides flexible alarm threshold rules and timely notifications delivered via  `Discord` `Slack` `Telegram` `Email` `DingDing` `WeChat` `FeiShu` `Webhook` `SMS`.

-> HertzBeat's powerful customization, multi-type support, easy expansion, and low coupling, aims to help developers and teams quickly build their own monitoring system.
-We also provide **[Monitoring SaaS Cloud](https://console.tancloud.cn)**, users no longer need to deploy a cumbersome monitoring system to monitor their resources. **[Get started for free](https://console.tancloud.cn)**.
+> HertzBeat's powerful customization, multi-type support, high performance, easy expansion, and low coupling, aims to help developers and teams quickly build their own monitoring system.
+> We also provide **[SaaS Monitoring Cloud](https://console.tancloud.cn)**, users no longer need to deploy a cumbersome monitoring system to monitor their resources. **[Get started online for free](https://console.tancloud.cn)**.

 ----